ansible/ansible-documentation/docs/docsite/rst/community/steering/community_steering_committee.rst

 Creating new policy proposals & inclusion requests
 ----------------------------------------------------

-The Committee uses the `community-topics repository <https://github.com/ansible-community/community-topics/issues>`_ to asynchronously discuss with the Community and vote on Community topics in corresponding issues.
+The Committee uses the `Ansible Forum <https://forum.ansible.com/>`_ to asynchronously discuss with the Community and vote on the proposals in corresponding `community topics <https://forum.ansible.com/tags/c/project/7/community-wg>`_.

-You can create a new issue in the `community-topics repository <https://github.com/ansible-community/community-topics/issues>`_ as a discussion topic if you want to discuss an idea that impacts any of the following:
+You can create a `community topic <https://forum.ansible.com/new-topic?title=topic%20title&body=topic%20body&category=project&tags=community-wg>`_ if you want to discuss an idea that impacts any of the following:

   * Ansible Community
   * Community collection best practices and requirements